-Institutional scholarships for undergraduate students are applied to student account the first day of classes each semester, providing full time (12 credit hours for undergraduates, 9 credit hours for graduates) enrollment.
+Institutional scholarships for undergraduate students are applied to student account the first day of classes each semester, providing full-time (12 credit hours for undergraduates, 9 credit hours for graduates) enrollment.
 Graduate students scholarship, assistantship, or fellowship funds are applied when the academic department processes the funding through the graduate income tuition voucher system.

 All federal financial aid awards are paid to students on the first day of class, providing the following items are complete:

 - Submitted all required documentation to the Office of Financial Aid and received confirmation from the Office of Financial Aid these documents were satisfied.
 For specific information, log into myIIT, select the Finances Tab, and select the link for financial aid requirements.

 - Enrolled at least half-time (6 hours for undergraduates, 4.5 hours for graduates).